 Joyce Wins Don Bowden Mile in 3:58.69 at Brutus Hamilton

-Golden Bears follow Joyce's sub-4 Mile victory with third and fourth place finishes, both under 4:02
+Golden Bears follow Joyce's first sub-4 Mile win with third and fourth place finishes, both under 4:02

 From Cal Athletics